 - The cost of physical therapy or other rehabilitation services

 Of course, money can’t begin to make up for the terrible effects of a major accident.
 But money can help you avoid financial stress, making it easier for you to get treatment and continue along the road to recovery.

 We don’t want you to go without the money you are legally entitled to.
-At John Foy & Associates, we won’t charge you a dime up front to handle your case.
+At John Foy & Associates, we won’t charge you a dime upfront to handle your case.
 We know you are already under financial stress, and we don’t think it’s fair to ask you to pay us out of pocket.
 If we win money from you, we’ll take our fees out at the end.
 Otherwise, you don’t pay anything.

 We’ll give you a free consultation to talk about your case, explain your rights, and help you decide what to do.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Call us or fill out the form to your right and get your FREE consultation today.